Read Time: 7 minutes

 Rectangular download button for SOCi's The Online Reputation Management Guide contains a woman behind a laptop and a green background

-Now that you know the significance of reviews and responding to them, as well as tactics that can be used to gain them, it’s time to generate and solidify a review generation strategy.
+Now that you know the significance of reviews and responding to them, as well as tactics to gain them, it’s time to generate and solidify an online reputation management strategy.
 Consider the following questions as you begin brainstorming a strategy:

-• Which team members are managing review responses?
+• Which team members are responding to reviews?

 • Are they adequately trained?

-Layout a plan for your business to install that will keep all parties and team members accountable, at both the corporate and local levels.
-It’s also essential to improvise and make improvements to your review process and strategy as time goes on.
+Layout a plan for your business that will keep all parties and team members accountable at both the corporate and local levels.
+It’s also essential to improvise and make improvements to your online reputation management process and strategy as time goes on.

 Generating and Managing Reviews Across Multiple Business Locations

-If you’re a multi-location business, you’re tasked with generating reviews across all of your locations on multiple platforms.
+If you’re a multi-location business, you’re tasked with generating reviews across all your locations on multiple platforms.
 Doing this manually often seems daunting.
-Thus, you need review management software.
+Thus, you need a reputation management software.
 This is where SOCi comes in.

 SOCi Reviews is a reputation management software built for multi-location businesses.
 SOCi Reviews integrates with all major review sites and can help you track and respond to reviews across these platforms.